Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 4. Is a debt mutual fund good for long-term or short-term investment horizon?

 Debt funds can be suitable for short-term investment horizons of one to three years.
-However, some investors may choose to invest in equity funds to achieve their long-term financial goals.
-Carefully assess your investment objectives and risk tolerance before making a decision.
+However, some investors may choose to explore equity funds to achieve their long-term financial goals.
+You should carefully assess your investment objectives and risk tolerance before making a decision.

 5. Are debt funds tax-free?